coolyjg/arceos/apps/c/redis/README.md

 - Only test "aarch64".
 - Must use `SMP=xxx`.
 - Must run `make clean`, this may be changed later.
-- Enlarge memory size in `qemu.mk` and `qemu-virt-aarch64.toml` to 2G to support big operation numbers
+- Enlarge memory size in `qemu.mk` and `qemu-virt-aarch64.toml` to 2G to support big operation number
 - Extend fd number to 4096, and cancel corresponed checks in flatten_objects.

 # Some test result